wmfranklin20/farkle/README.md

 # farkle.py
 Basic Farkle program in Python

-Currently the file is seperated into two files, one focused on setting up player order and classes, and a second to build the program for deciding rolls and how many dice are kept.
+Currently the file is seperated into three sub-files, one focused on setting up player order and classes,  a second to build the program for deciding rolls and how many dice are kept and a third to house the scoring rules.
+These files are then merged in a main farkle.py file.

 ## Player Setup: